MasterCrafter69/Chess/README.md

     - `a.p` for En passant capture

 Comments on specific moves can be added by using curly brackets `{}` after the move.
 For example: `1. e4 e5 {This is the start of the King's Pawn Opening}`.

+You can upload your PGN file to this page to see the movements: https://es.chesstempo.com/pgn-viewer/